What is Coaching?

 - Leads by example and practices generative listening.

-- Enable culture and structure that encourages the coachees to take necessary actions.
+- Enable culture and structure that encourages the coaches to take necessary actions.

 - Help the Scrum team to unleash their purpose and value.